-In Thousands

 Fixed assets \$ 5

-Intangible assets - management agreement 1,396

-Intangible assets - customer relationships 2,113
+Intangible assets:

+Management agreement 1 ,396

+Customer relationships 2 ,113

-Goodwill 1,084
+Goodwill 1 ,084

-Total fair value of assets acquired \$ 4,598
+Total fair value of assets acquired \$ 4 ,598

 The results of operations of DMCC and RFFG of Cleveland are included in the Company's statement of operations from the effective date of the acquisition, November 1, 2010.
 The Company wrote off the intangible asset associated with the management agreement and reduced the earn-out liability by \$1,276,000 when it was determined that RFFG ceased doing business on July 15, 2011 and therefore, future management fees would no longer would be earned, as discussed further in Note 5.